aijaz/trainingYouth/index.md

 ## Social Distancing due to COVID-19

 Ideally, each class would be held in a room large enough to hold the instructor and all students.
-However, with social distancing being the norm for the forseeable future, the classes will have to be conducted online.
+However, with social distancing being the norm for the foreseeable future, the classes will have to be conducted online.
 Given that requirement, the best option would be to use [Zoom][], [Hopin][], or [Mmhmm][].

 ## Lack of Reliable Internet Access for the Students